inca-viewer/inca/README.md

 Windows - firefox and chrome compatible<br>
-# A browser based file explorer & media viewer/concentrator<br>
+# A browser based file explorer & media viewer<br>

-With a YouTube style view of your local media files<br> Create background (e.g music) and forground playlists for your media<br>
+YouTube style view of your local media files<br> Foreground and background media playlists and players<br>

-Playlists are plain text .m3u files containing pointers to your media<br>
+Playlists are plain text .m3u files of pointers to media<br>

 Only 79kB of easy to read AutoHotkey script<br>
 Is lightweight, portable (no installation), does not mess with any media or settings<br>